end-of-term/eotarchive/partners.md

 agencies and commissions.
 UNT also participates in the NDIIPP program and is a founding member of the National Digital Stewardship Alliance.
 More information about the UNT Libraries web archiving activities can be found at the following link: [About Web Archiving at UNT][unt_web_archiving].

+### Webrecorder

+Joining as a partner in 2024, [Webrecorder][webrecorder] is focusing on capturing interactive and otherwise difficult to archive websites using [Browsertrix][btrix], their high-fidelity web archiving service.
+Originally a project within Rhizome — the New York-based arts organization dedicated to the history and preservation of born-digital artwork — Webrecorder has since spun out to create a portfolio of open source web archiving software including the aforementioned Browsertrix, the [ArchiveWeb.page][awp] browser extension, and the [ReplayWeb.page][rwp] web archive viewer.

 ## Previous Partners